swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 func initLogging() { ... }
 ```

-Writing `default @MainActor` specifies that all top level declarations in the file default to main actor isolated, even when the module uses `-default-isolation nonisolated`:
+Writing `default @MainActor` specifies that all top-level declarations in the file default to main actor isolated, even when the module uses `-default-isolation nonisolated`:

 ```swift
 // Data.swift